By Dr. Robert Curtis

 Additionally, caloric restriction can lead to nutrient deficiencies.

-With a whole-food, plant-based diet, a number of foods tend to be greater in volume relative to the calorie load each food contains and thus fill you up sooner than you could over consume calories.
-A concept known as caloric density.
+With a whole-food, plant-based diet, a number of foods tend to be greater in volume relative to the calorie load each food contains, along with being nutrient dense, and thus fill you up sooner than you could over consume calories – a concept known as caloric density – and still allow for enough nourishment.

 This appeared to be in play in a 2017 study out of New Zealand, known as the Broad study, that showed that a group put on a whole-food, plant-based diet was able to eat all they wanted and still lose weight.